ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 ## Bugfixes / Enhancements intended for 1.7: ##

- * OSD    - Voltage load sag hysterysis
- * OSD    - Support for alternative crosshairs
+ * GUI    - New Chrome GUI
  * GUI    - Improved speed
+ * OSD    - RC switch migrated to 1-8 rather than 0-7

 ---